0nix/ggj21/twine/scriptstuff.md

 "Your petition is currently being reviewed by Security authorities, an ongoing petition is not a subsitute for a visa."
 Nadine recites as if out of a prayer book.

-"Guess what the putz at State Security told me this time?"
-Hassel says, with a tone of exasperation.
-"Go on, guess!
-I'll tell you what he didn't tell me, he did not say 'My apologies sir, here are your exit visas and as an apology for making you wait let hand feed you beluga caviar'!"

-Leitzka rolls her eyes.
-"Go on keep shouting Albert," Leitzka reproaches "shout it loud and clear so that State Security 5 blocks over can clearly hear you.
-You never know who's listening, it maybe someone who will take criticism in stride!"
+"Clearly a you are a spitting image of the comrade."
+Hassel gets up and pecks Leitzka with a kiss.
+"But on a much closer appraisal, you are much better looking."

-She pulls a chair from the kitchen to sit at a ninety-degree angle from Hassel.
+Leitzka chuckles as she pulls a chair from the kitchen to sit at a ninety-degree angle from Hassel.
+"Oh you, don't say that," she says in a playful tone "at this point saying any party member is less than an Adonis might be a crime and... you never know who's listening."

-"I don't know what is with the Ministry," He says, finishing his plate.
+"I don't know what is with the Ministry," He says, returning the couch to finish his plate.
 "I ask for something that I have a right to ask for.
 I have never done or said anything against doctrine.
 I attend every meeting of my local chapter, I am a volunteer tutor for the school...
 I may not be a chipper beaver inside the Party, but I haven't done anything wrong either!
 Security's just run by a nut job.
 As it always has." <- Subversive attitude against the State apparatus detected.

 "Don't lie, Albert."
 Leitzka says.
 "It's not every single Party meeting."

-"Well, neither does the husband of this Laurie of yours.
-He's just a cousin of someone up in Border Troops high command.
+"Well, neither does Laurie's husband.
+No, no, h-he-he gets his things the old fashioned way, from a cousin of someone up in Border Troops high command.
 It's all the same everywhere, all the time.
 Some Party we got, eh."
 Hassel, says.

 Leitzka mouths something that is not visible to the camera, nor loud enough to make out.

-"Let's watch some T.V.
-Nadine.
+"Let's watch some television, Nadine.
 Ok?"
-Hassel says as you observe him reach out to Leitzka's shoulder, she recoils visibly from his touch but accepts his gesture.
+Hassel says as you observe him reach out to Leitzka's shoulder, she responds leaning into him.

 You observe both of them sit on the sofa and turn on the television set.
 They watch television in silence for the following two hours, without much to note or observe.

 You observe Hassel break the silence.
 "I wish you'd tell me what's the rush in getting an exit visa.
-I know it's important, but these things they -- they take time."
+I know it's important, but these things th-the-they take time."

 "I hope you're not one of those tattletale stooges in the Party who tell on every Dick and Jane in hopes to get a promotion.
 You're in too deep for that.
 I just want to leave in the same train you do.
 And for that I cook your meals, and I please you in bed.
 A fair agreement, I would say." <- Evasive language indicates subversive machinations.
 Ms. Leitzka is plying services  in exchange for an exit visa.